What Are Dividends? Here’s How They Work

 Companies transitioning into dividend-paying stock can accelerate their dividend growth steadily over time or maintain a recurring payment amount.
 Investors evaluating dividend-paying companies keep an eye on dividends per share, which is the dividend distribution for each class of capital shares in each period.

-Smart Money -> What are Dividend Aristocrat Stocks?
+Read More: What Are Dividend Aristocrat Stocks?

 What To Do with Your Dividends?

-Increase Your Income: Dividend payments can be a regular source of passive income.
+• Increase Your Income: Dividend payments can be a regular source of passive income.
 Investing in dividend-paying stocks is very popular for investors seeking financial independence or a source of passive income.

-Increase Your Portfolio: Dividend reinvestment plans, or DRIPS, are popular among younger investors who want to defer their passive dividend income and immediately reinvest those dividends.
+• Increase Your Portfolio: Dividend reinvestment plans, or DRIPS, are popular among younger investors who want to defer their passive dividend income and immediately reinvest those dividends.
 This can help your portfolio grow quickly because your dividend savings are compounding.

 Smart Summary